08Feb2012

-FHA Streamline Refinance Changes : Banks To Stop Verifying Income, Job, And Credit
+FHA Streamline Refinance Update : Banks May Not Verify Income, Job, Or Credit

-With the change, FHA-backed homeowners will finally get access to the FHA Streamline Refinance as the program was intended -- no income verification, no employment verification, and no credit check.
+FHA-backed homeowners may find it simpler to use the FHA Streamline Refinance as the program was intended — without income verification, without employment verification, and without credit check.

-Millions of FHA homeowners will get access to today's low FHA mortgage rates.
+Not everyone will qualify for an FHA Streamline Refinance, but millions of FHA homeowners will get access to today’s low mortgage rates.

 What Is An FHA Streamline Refinance?

-The FHA Streamline Refinance is a special refinance program for people with FHA mortgages.
-It's a nearly paper-free refinance meant to sail through underwriting and get you to the closing table quickly.
+The is a special refinance program for people with FHA mortgages.
+It’s a nearly paper-free refinance meant to sail through underwriting and get you to the closing table quickly.

-FHA Streamline Refinances are open to homeowners in all 50 states.
-There are just 3 approval criteria :
+The FHA Streamline Refinance is available to homeowners in all 50 states.
+It has just 4 approval criteria :

 1. Your must have made at least 6 payments on your current FHA mortgage.

 Beyond that, the FHA Streamline Refinance is basic.
 There are no income verifications; no job verifications; no credit score verifications.
-There's no home appraisal needed, even.
+There’s no home appraisal needed, even, regardless of loan-to-value (LTV).

 The FHA Streamline Refinance is the original mortgage for "underwater homeowners".

-This is a huge benefit to FHA homeowners in places like Phoenix, Arizona; Sacramento, California; and Atlanta, Georgia where home values have dropped precipitously since 2005.
+This is a huge benefit to FHA homeowners in places like Phoenix, Arizona; Orange County, California; and Atlanta, Georgia where home values have dropped precipitously since 2005.

 A No-Verification Mortgage That Lowers The FHA's Risk